nlpatunt/sgrades/README.md

-# BESESR — Benchmark for Essay Scoring Evaluation & Research
+# S-GRADES — Studying Generalization of Student Response Assessments in Diverse Evaluative Settings

-BESESR is a FastAPI-based platform to **evaluate automatic essay scoring models** across a curated set of datasets.
+S-GRADES is a FastAPI-based platform to **evaluate automatic essay scoring models** across a curated set of datasets.
 Researchers download dataset CSVs, upload their model outputs, and get standardized metrics (QWK, Pearson, MAE, RMSE, F1, Accuracy) and a **live leaderboard**.

 ---